Sparta High School (New Jersey): Sports

 The wrestling team won the North I Group II sectional title in 1983 and the North I Group III title in 2000; the team won the Group II state championship in 1983 The wrestling team won the North I, Group III state sectional championship in 2000 with a 36-29 win against Indian Hills High School.

-The girls' basketball team won the Group II state championship in 1985 (defeating Middle Township High School in the title game) and won the Group III title in 1990 (vs. Pennsauken High School) and 2001 (vs. Toms River South High School).
+The girls' basketball team won the Group II state championship in 1985 (defeating Middle Township High School in the title game) and won the Group III title in 1990 (vs. Pennsauken High School), 2001 (vs. Toms River South High School) and 2022 (vs. Mainland Regional High School).
 In 1985, the team finished the season 29-0 after defeating Middle Township in the Group II championship game, played at the Brendan Byrne Arena.
 The 2001 girls' basketball team won the North I, Group III state sectional championship with a 36-32 win versus Northern Highlands Regional High School.
 The team moved on to win the 2001 Group II state championship, defeating West Morris Mendham High School in the semifinals and Toms River High School South in the finals to take the title.
 The team won the 2003 North I, Group III title with a 34-28 win against Pascack Valley High School in the tournament final.
 The 2006 team won the North I, Group III title in a low-scoring match, topping Northern Highlands Regional High School by a final score of 27-18.

 In 1995, Sparta's boys' soccer team won the state sectional championship and had a final season record of 21-2.
 The team finished first in the S.C.I.L with an undefeated record of 18-0.

 The ice hockey team won the McMullen Cup in 2010-2012.

 The softball team won the Group III state championship in 2011 vs. Middletown High School South.
 In 2005, the softball team won the North I, Group III state title with a 2-1 win against Nutley High School.